 Margaret is pursuing a PhD in Parks, Recreation, and Tourism Management with a research focus on sports and camp management.
 She led an 17,487 respondent survey collecting data on officials across all sports at all levels across the country.
 She has assisted in running a past Veteran's Soccer Camp and is directly involved with the programming and research done at Clemson University to grow the game of soccer by making more opportunities available to players at all ability levels.
 Margaret represented the USA as a FIFA soccer referee for ten years and was the only American chosen to referee at the FIFA Women's World Cup Canada 2015.
 She now assists Dr. Arthur-Banning with research focusing on Paralympic Soccer, soccer for veterans with disabilities, and mental health first aid training in sport among other topics.

 Clemson Paralympic Soccer Vision Statement:

-Clemson Paralympic Soccer seeks to improve the quality of life for various populations of people with disabilities through our Cerebral Palsy Scholarship Program, VA Adaptive Soccer Camps, Therapeutic Recreation, and continuing research and education.
+Clemson Paralympic Soccer seeks to improve the quality of life for various populations of people with disabilities through our Residential Training Program; VA Adaptive Soccer Camps; Tutor, Talk and Train Program; Additional Adaptive Sport Opportunities; Therapeutic Recreation; and continuing research and education.